wp-sms/wp-sms/readme.txt

 == Changelog ==
 = dev-master-
+* Updated the setting page.
+* Updated idehpayam.com and onlinepanel.ir gateways
 * Fixed issue in get fields from Gravityforms.
-* Updated idehpayam.com and onlinepanel.ir gateways

 = 4.0.21 =
 * Added engy.solutions and aruba.it and hiro-sms.com gateways.